-The Regal group is also undertaking, through one of its wholly owned subsidiaries, a commercial/residential redevelopment project at Hai Tan Street in Sham Shui Po.
-In this respect, the requisite judicial proceedings to consolidate the entire ownership interests in the relevant existing properties are progressing.
-In the meanwhile, the Regal group still owns a total of 9 garden houses in Regalia Bay, Stanley, some of which will continue to be disposed of if the prices offered are considered to be satisfactory.
-In overseas, the Regal group is also undertaking a renovation for sale property project in Lisbon, Portugal.
+In the meanwhile, the Regal group is undertaking a commercial/residential redevelopment project at Hai Tan Street in Sham Shui Po, Hong Kong.
+At present, the Regal group still owns 9 garden houses in Regalia Bay, some of which will continue to be disposed of if the prices offered are considered to be satisfactory.

+In overseas, the Regal group also owns a renovation for sale property project in Lisbon, Portugal and a historical building located at a prime location in London pending finalisation of development plan.